cletomartin/redes1/network.md

 Currently, the Internet uses classless addressing, where we just need to fix the prefix lentgh _n_ to fully define a network address.
 We can define this _n_ as we wish, based on our needs, so very little amount of addresses will be wasted.
 The notation of an address will be: `XXX.XXX.XXX.XXX/n`.
-This fully define the host within the network.

 ```{note}
 In the example of `167.199.170.82/27`: